keploy/docs/versioned_docs/version-2.0.0/running-keploy/configuration-file.md

     path: "/user/app"
 ```

-The `bypassRules` section provides a way to bypass and mock API calls during testing.
+The `bypass-rules` section provides a way to bypass and mock API calls during testing.
 The filters subsection allows you to define specific conditions for applying stubs, such as path, port, and host.
 You can use these filters together or independently based on your testing scenarios.

 - **`path`**: Specifies the path for which the stub should be applied.
 It defines the URL path of the API endpoint.